-With any divorce comes the separation and division of assets and financial responsibilities.
+With any divorce comes the separation and division of assets and financial responsibilities, while determining spousal support and alimony.
 Items such as a couple’s home, cars, boats, and other tangible items must be fairly distributed between the two parties involved.
 However, there is another “asset distribution” that almost always takes place during divorce proceedings – friendships.

 A couple’s friends seem to favor one partner over the other in many divorce situations, and those friends often take sides during the divorce.
 There can even be an impact on the married friends if one half of the couple chooses the husband while the other chooses the wife.